CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/alchemytable.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets how long in ticks the recipe should take.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         time(int)
         ticks(int)
         ```

     - `#!groovy int`.
 Sets how much Life Essence is drained from the Blood Network.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         drain(int)
         syphon(int)
         ```

     - `#!groovy int`.
 Sets the minimum tier the Blood Orb inside the table must be.
 Requires greater than or equal to 0 and less than AltarTier.MAXTIERS.
+(Default `0`).

         ```groovy
         tier(int)